complete-dope/complete-dope.github.io/_posts/2025-08-22-ML-Optimizers.md

 <img width="902" height="464" alt="image" src="https://github.com/user-attachments/assets/451cd1a7-d855-4041-b23e-504b21ba17e9" />

-And the calculations for the same go as this :
+Here the derivative of the curve is a line , and we get that by taking first derivative, that is,  And the calculations for the same go as this
 <img width="1518" height="459" alt="image" src="https://github.com/user-attachments/assets/7dc71902-b495-4159-a33d-e98795b84d68" />

 So to get derivative , first derivative in higher dimensions we used the above formula